matt-filion/aws-mfa-profile/README.md

 Next, supply a token from your MFA device.

-      To use your session, use the profile mfa via --profile mfa
+      To use your session, use the profile mfa via --profile default-mfa (serverles is --aws-profile default-mfa)

-When its complete you will see a message indicating you should use ``--profile mfa``.
-So for all of your AWS commands (or serverless.com commands) you will provide ``--profile mfa`` as an argument.
+When its complete you will see a message indicating you should use ``--profile default-mfa``.
+So for all of your AWS commands (or serverless.com commands) you will provide ``--profile default-mfa`` as an argument.

+# Different Profiles
+You can provide --profile as an argument to select a different profile to authenticate with.
+The MFA token will base its name off of this value, so if the profile you provide is 'foo' then the mfa credentials will be saved under 'foo-mfa'.

 # Caching?
 Nope, each time you run it, it will overwrite the current MFA configuration.